Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 This message has no responses.

-### 12. AddStudentTo
+### 1.12.
+AddStudentTo

-This message is sent from the server to the client in order to communicate the placement of a student, as a consequence of a GameEvent or an internal event.
+This message is sent from the server to all clients in a room in order to communicate the placement of a student, as a consequence of a GameEvent or an internal event.

 #### Arguments